What is intelligent automation and how is it evolving within support services?

 Source: EY Advisory

 As organizations move up the IA continuum, solutions become more sophisticated, but the complexity and cost of projects increases.
 Despite the obvious attraction of the more evolved approach, the majority of efficiencies or savings are still derived from basic RPA and RDA.
 However, for those organizations with the foresight to build cognitive and AI-based processing capabilities into their plans, benefits will be exponentially higher.
 While the tip of the evolutionary pyramid is narrower and more specialized, the inherent value-adds of these activities are greatly multiplied via IA – though frequently more qualitative than quantitative or financial in nature.

 At the very top level is where the enterprise experiences a step change in its modus operandi, which can propel it ahead of its competition.
 However, in the initial phase, the financial benefits of basic RPA can be used to demonstrate the value of intelligent automation and thereby gain support for moving along the curve.

 This article is extracted from SSON’s Intelligent Automation Global Market Report 2017 H1.
 Download the full report here.

-The H2 version of this report will be published in December 2017.
+The H2 version of this report was published in December 2017.